 How to manage night sweating

-If you find yourself late at night searching “night sweats pregnant,” here are some tips to try and cool the heat:
+If you find yourself late at night searching “night sweats pregnant,” here are some tips to try and cool your temperature:

 - Drink more water in the morning.
 Increase your fluids early in the day to stay hydrated, but stop drinking water right before bedtime.
 Getting up to use the bathroom in the middle of the night may disrupt your sleep cycle and cause more heat flashes.